jialianglj-shk/research-learning-agent/README.md

 - Adapts explanation style and depth based on:
   - User profile
   - Classified intent
-- Users structured schemas to ensure inspectable, debuggable behavior
+- Use structured schemas to ensure inspectable, debuggable behavior
+- Plans research steps with explicit tool calls (web_search, docs_search, video_search)
+- Executes tool calls (Serper + YouTube; web fallback Serper -> DDG IA)
+- Generates answers grounded in retrieved evidence
+- Attaches sources deterministically from tool results (no LLM-generated citations)
 - Returns:
   - A clear explanation
   - A concise bullet-point summary
+  - A sources section

 The assistant is designed to evolve incrementally into a fully agentic system with planning, tool use, and long-term memory.